algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x62
 - Stack: ..., A, B: []byte &rarr; ..., any
-- read from account A from local state of the current application key B => value
+- local state of the key B in the current application in account A
 - Availability: v2
 - Mode: Application